-- Chromecast-enabled site vs. Casting a tab explains the differences between Chromecast-enabled site, such as Google Play Music and Rdio, Plex, and general content you'll find on the web.
+- Chromecast-enabled site vs. Casting a tab explains the differences between Chromecast-enabled site, such as Google Play Music and general content you'll find on the web.

 - Casting a tab's audio explains how to cast the audio of an entire tab of Chrome onto your audio device, or your entire window's laptop/desktop audio.

 Still need help?
-Check out the related questions below from our help forum.
+Check out the related questions below from Google help forum.
 Note: Help is currently in English only.